 Yoga is about physical fitness

-While it’s true that yoga helps tone muscle and burn unwanted fat, we mustn’t forget that yoga is also practiced as a spiritual exercise to calm the mind and ease the soul.
+While it’s true that yoga helps tone muscle and burn unwanted fat, we mustn’t forget that it’s also practiced as a spiritual exercise to calm the mind and ease the soul.
 Beyond physical fitness, yoga incorporates the body with the spirit and mind to focus on alignment, create better long-term benefits, and bring attention to the simplicity of the breath.
-Yoga also allows you to be present with yourself and forget about the stress of everyday life while leaving you feeling rejuvenated and whole!
-I mean, we at HealingRadius can go on and on about this one, just because we love yoga so much.
+It also allows you to be present with yourself and forget about the stress of everyday life while leaving you feeling rejuvenated and whole!
+I mean, we at HealingRadius can go on and on about this one, just because we love the practice so much.

 Yoga requires flexibility